Intel Fixes 7nm, Meteor Lake and Granite Rapids Coming in 2023

 Intel says that 7nm's issues stemmed from difficulties with series of steps in its manufacturing process and that it has leaned more heavily on EUV manufacturing to rearchitect that series of steps and simplify the design flow.

-However, even though Intel has addressed the issues with its 7nm process and says that the majority of its products in 2023 will be based on its 7nm node, the delayed production schedule will leave the company in direct competition with chips built on more advanced nodes from competing foundries.
+However, even though Intel has addressed the issues with its 7nm process and says that the majority of its products in 2023 will be produced in house, the delayed 7nm production schedule will leave the company in direct competition with chips built on more advanced nodes from competing foundries.
 As a result, Intel will also outsource the production of the CPU cores to TSMC for some of its key CPU models that will land in 2023.
 You can read more about that here.

 Intel hasn't shared the details about its CPUs that will feature outsourced cores, but the company did share that its Meteor Lake processors are built on the 7nm process and feature the company's Foveros design.
 This technology allows for die-on-die logic stacking to fabricate 3D processors, as we see with Intel's Lakefield chips.